idbrii/snipmate-snippets/README.md

 triggers for them:

 ```
-if : if without else
+if:   if without else
 ife:  if $1 else $2
-eif : else if ($1) { .. }
-el  : else ..
+else: else ..
-wh  : while (cond) ...
+wh:   while (cond) ...
-sw  : switch (var) ...
+sw:   switch (var) ...
-fun : function/method
+fun:  function/method
 ```

+We generally don't need elseif because it's just
+`else if<Tab>`.
+But for languages that use a single token for elseif, we should have an elseif snippet.

-While this repo is young and has no other contributors, I'm rebasing it on top of honza/vim-snippets.
+While this repo is still young and has no other contributors, I'm rebasing it on top of honza/vim-snippets.